Gokulr08/HotelDataAnalysis/README.md

-This project is a codebasics assignment focusing on hotel data analysis.
-The objective is to analyze multiple datasets related to the performance of Atliq Hotel, which is currently facing challenges in the market and experiencing a decline in revenue.
-By conducting data exploration, cleaning, transformation, and generating insights, this analysis aims to provide valuable information to help Atliq Hotel understand its current situation and devise strategies to overcome the problem.
+This project is a Codebasics assignment I worked on, focused on analyzing hotel data for Atliq Hotel.
+The goal was to examine different datasets related to the hotel's performance, as it’s currently facing challenges in the market with declining revenue.
+By exploring, cleaning, transforming the data, and generating insights, I aimed to provide Atliq Hotel with a clear understanding of its issues and suggest strategies for improvement.

-The project follows a structured approach consisting of the following steps:
+I followed these steps in my approach:

-1. Data Exploration: Explore the provided datasets to gain a comprehensive understanding of the data.
+Data Exploration: I reviewed the datasets to get a clear understanding of the information.

-2. Data Cleaning: Clean the datasets to ensure data integrity, handle missing values, remove duplicates, and resolve any inconsistencies.
+Data Cleaning: I cleaned the data to ensure accuracy, handling missing values, removing duplicates, and fixing inconsistencies.

-3. Data Transformation: Transform the cleaned datasets by deriving additional meaningful features or variables, such as calculating occupancy rates.
+Data Transformation: I adjusted the cleaned data to add useful features, like calculating occupancy rates.

-4. Analysis and Insights: Analyze the transformed data to uncover insights related to revenue patterns and potential factors contributing to the revenue decline.
+Analysis and Insights: I analyzed the transformed data to uncover patterns and potential factors behind the revenue drop.

-The generated insights will assist Atliq Hotel in understanding the underlying to improve its performance and increase revenue.